Your AWS Data Engineer Roadmap For 2026

 Mastering the Core AWS Data Services

 A diagram illustrates the foundational data skills process with three steps: Python, SQL, and Modeling, connected by arrows.
-Caption: Visualizing the foundational skills: Python and SQL underpin effective data modeling, which together form the bedrock for mastering AWS data services.
+Caption: Visualizing the foundational skills: Python and SQL underpin effective data modeling, which together form the foundation for mastering AWS data services.

 Capturing Data with Ingestion Services